Partnership and School Management Arrangements

 - A trigger with one school may have wider reaching consequences due to a need to provide the best long-term solution instead of a temporary arrangement;

-- All primary school partnership management arrangements should be limited to two schools only; and
+- All primary school partnership management arrangements should be limited to two schools only;

-For some of our schools, we need to make changes to the current management arrangements:
+A. For some of our schools, we need to make changes to the current management arrangements:

 - Some schools which were previously partnered may no longer be partnered.

 - Some schools which weren't partnered will now be partnered with another school.